shepherdjerred-impostor/template/README.md

 ## Usage
 1. Create a new repository on GitHub and choose this repository as its template
 2. Clone your new repository
-3. Edit customize.json and replace any variables
+3. Edit customize.json
-4. Run ./customize
+4. Run `./customize`
 5. Commit, push, and work on your new plugin!